 As for the divine, they must manifest the loving presence of Djahwe at all times: they can be rebuked but they cannot be false.

-As a side note divines also see the world as created and judged by Djahwe’s love, which to them is the principle element not his word.
+As a side note divines also see the world as created and judged by Djahwe’s peace, which to them is the principle element not his word.

 The theocracy is not a stretch of land but a stretch of time.